SwordfishBE/UndeadRiders/README.md

 - 💀 **Skeleton Horseman** — Skeleton on a Skeleton Horse.
 All biomes except Desert/Swamp/Frozen.
 Night only.
 - ☀️ **Parched Horseman** — Parched on a Skeleton Horse.
 Desert only.
 Day and night.
 - 🌿 **Bogged Horseman** — Bogged on a Skeleton Horse.
 Swamp and Mangrove Swamp only.
 Night only.
 - ❄️ **Stray Horseman** — Stray on a Skeleton Horse.
-Frozen biomes only.
+All frozen biomes.
 Night only.
+- 🎁 **Saddle drop** — Horses only spawn with a saddle at a low configurable rate (default 15% zombie, 10% skeleton).
+Saddles are looting-aware: Looting III gives ~20% drop chance.
+Players must hunt at night for saddled horses!
-- 🛡️ **Shield on Hard** — Zombie and Husk riders have a 40% chance to carry a shield on Hard difficulty.
+- 🛡️ **Horse armor** — ZombieHorses have a configurable chance to wear armor (default 60%).
+40% spawn without.
-- 🏹 **Enchanted bow on Hard** — Skeleton, Parched and Stray riders have a 30% chance for a Power I–III bow on Hard.
-- ⚔️ **Difficulty-scaled weapons** — Zombie/Husk riders carry tier-appropriate weapons.
-- 🛡️ **Difficulty-scaled horse armor** — Zombie Horses wear armor scaled to game difficulty.
-- 🎁 **Saddle drop** — All mod-spawned horses have a 10% base chance to drop a saddle on death.
-Scales with Looting (Looting III ≈ 20%).
 - 🔑 **Tameable Skeleton Horses** — After killing the rider, Skeleton Horses can immediately be saddled and ridden.
+- 🛡️ **Shield on Hard** — Zombie and Husk riders have a 40% chance to carry a shield.
+- 🏹 **Enchanted bow on Hard** — Skeleton, Parched and Stray riders have a 30% chance for a Power I–III bow.
+- ⚠️ **Unarmed on Easy** — Zombie and Husk riders have a 25% chance to spawn without a weapon.
+- ⚔️ **Difficulty-scaled weapons** — Zombie/Husk riders carry tier-appropriate weapons including 1.21.11 Spears.
 - 🔀 **Independent toggles** — Each type can be enabled/disabled separately.
-- ⚙️ **Fully configurable** — Spawn rates, distances, timing, attempts per player, night-only toggle via JSON config.
+- ⚙️ **Fully configurable** — Spawn rates, saddle/armor chances, distances, timing, and more.
 - 🔄 **Live reload** — `/undeadriders reload` applies config changes without a restart.
-- 📋 **Info command** — `/undeadriders info` shows the current status of all types and caps in-game.
+- 📋 **Info command** — `/undeadriders info` shows the current status of all types in-game.
 - 🚫 **Non-interfering** — Never touches vanilla's spawn system.

 ---